Join me!

 Long before forest fires started due to cigarette butts and unattended campfires, wildfires occurred naturally in nature from lightning strikes.
 Natural disturbances like fires, disease, drought, windstorms, and floods may all sound scary, but the damage they do all play a part.

-Just like sun and rain, wildfires play their own role in the lifecycle of the forest.
-Some forests rely on fires for regeneration and regrowth, boreal forests included.
-Fires release nutrients that have been stored on the forest floor within old logs and leaf litter.
+Just like sun and rain, wildfires play a role in the forest’s lifecycle.
+Some forests, including boreal forests, rely on fires for regeneration and regrowth.
+Fires release nutrients stored on the forest floor within old logs and leaf litter.

 The open canopy allows for new growth to get enough sunlight to grow.
 It also rids the forest of weak and diseased trees.
 With enough time, small trees replace large ones.